By Tracy G. Cassels

 Finally, there is research on the cortisol effects of beginning a new school year on school-aged children and on starting daycare for infants and toddlers.
 The school year research shows that the stress of the new school year leads to a greater decrease by the end of the day.
 That is, the slope from morning until evening is steeper than when the child has adapted to the new school year.
 Of course, this is research with older children so it’s questionable as to how pertinent it is, but it is there and to me, serves as just that added extra, not as a study that helped shape the view against (B).
 The daycare research on infants and toddlers does find an increase in cortisol across the day in daycare (though in less than half of infants), but – and this is a big ‘but’ – being in the new environment of daycare during an adaptation period with mom did not result in an increase in cortisol for the infants who were securely attached (and remember that synchrony is a sign of secure attachment so it’s fair to assume these infants were at least relatively securely attached).
 Mom’s presence in the new environment worked to eliminate the expected rise in cortisol from an infant being placed in a new environment.

 Why I sided with (A): It wasn’t just the lack of logical reasoning with (B) as to why I chose (A), there is the additional fact of mom’s cortisol levels.
 Pre-sleep routine mom also showed signs of stress, as demonstrated by heightened cortisol levels.
 Why would this be the case?
 I do not believe it is because of the daytime environment, and because of the drop in cortisol for moms on day three (post-bedtime), it is clear mom’s cortisol can be reduced.
 I believe it’s because she knew the routine was coming.
 Now, does this mean baby knew the routine was coming?
 No. But it means there were cues to the nighttime routine beginning which the infant may have picked up on (they’ve been known to pick up on a lot), but it also means that mom was giving off cues signaling distress.
 Remember that synchrony works both ways – mom picks up on infant emotions and vice versa.
 A calm mom can elicit calmness in her infant.
-A stressed mother can elicit stress.
-So the notion that because the saliva cortisol sample suggests a stress response 20 minutes prior to the initiation of the bedtime routine does not eliminate the notion that it was the impending bedtime routine that elicited the stress.
+A stressed mother can elicit stress and so a mother that is in sync with her child and starting to dread the CIO routine that is to come may very well elicit the high cortisol response in her infant.
+The notion that because the saliva cortisol sample suggests a stress response 20 minutes prior to the initiation of the bedtime routine does not eliminate the notion that it was the impending bedtime routine that elicited the stress.
 It simply requires that the infants either picked up on a cue to the impending bedtime routine (which is not unheard of) or that they picked up on mom’s stress about the impending bedtime routine.
 Importantly though, the stress of CIO remained because if CIO did not cause stress, the levels of cortisol would have dropped during the bedtime routine and sleep period, which they did not.
+By day 3, mom’s cortisol had dropped, but the infant would now be expecting the CIO routine – remember infants pick up on routines very easily and well – and thus the high cortisol pre- and post- on day 3 is, to me, indicative of the CIO routine.

 Other conclusions: I must add though that this debate has nothing to do with what I perceive to be the most important conclusion gleaned from this research—that infants who are not crying are still experiencing distress.
 Parents typically speak of CIO as being a few days of hell but then everything is fine.
 What the Middlemiss study showed us, though, is that that may not always be the case.
 Opponents of CIO techniques typically state that CIO teaches infants that someone will not always be there to help them when they are distressed, and here is research supporting that.
 There are infants who very clearly and quickly learned that their cries were not going to be responded to in any manner and so stopped crying after only two nights.
 And yet their distress levels remained very high.
 So they didn’t learn to “self-soothe”, they learned to keep quiet and preserve energy (as crying results in a large energy expenditure relative to other activities).
 If no one is coming to help you, you simply waste energy by calling out.
 It doesn’t make you less scared, alone, or distressed.